Primary Sources of Greek Mythology | Ancient Texts

 Roman sources – Ovid & Virgil

-Ovid (43 BC–17/18 AD) – Transformations
+Ovid (43 BC–17/18 AD) –Transformations

-- Ovid in his epic Transformations collects and recasts a large number of Greek myths, emphasising the divine transformations and human experiences they cause.
-His work is a key source for myths that are not preserved in Greek texts or that survive in variations.
+-Ovidin his epicTransformationscompiles and reworks a large number of Greek myths, emphasizing divine transformations and the human experiences they provoke.
+His work serves as a primary source for myths that have not survived in Greek texts or that have survived only in variant forms.

 Main characteristics: